Donna Reed: Columbia

 For her performance in From Here to Eternity, Reed (at left, beside co-star Frank Sinatra) received the Academy Award for Best Supporting Actress.

 In June 1950 Reed signed a contract with Columbia Studios.
 She appeared in two films which teamed her with John Derek, Saturday's Hero (1951) and Scandal Sheet (1952).
 She had a cameo in Rainbow 'Round My Shoulder (1952).

 Reed was the love interest of Randolph Scott in Hangman's Knot (1952), then was borrowed by Warner Bros for Trouble Along the Way (1953) with Wayne.
 She was loaned out to play John Payne's love interest in Edward Small's Raiders of the Seven Seas (1953).

 Reed played the role of Alma "Lorene" Burke, girlfriend of Montgomery Clift's character, in the World War II drama From Here to Eternity (1953).
 The role earned Reed an Academy Award for Best Supporting Actress in 1953.

 The qualities of her parts did not seem to improve: she was the love interest in The Caddy (1953) with Martin and Lewis at Paramount; Gun Fury (1953) with Rock Hudson; Three Hours to Kill (1954) with Dana Andrews; and They Rode West (1954) with Robert Francis.
 Reed returned to MGM to act in The Last Time I Saw Paris (1954).

 Reed began guest starring on television shows such as The Ford Television Theatre, Tales of Hans Anderson, General Electric Theater and Suspicion.
+Reed and her husband Tony Owen set up their own company, Todon, which produced a number of films shot in Britain.

 She continued to appear in features, usually as the love interest, in The Far Horizons (1955) at Pine-Thomas Productions with Fred MacMurray and Charlton Heston as Lewis and Clark, playing Native American Sacagawea; The Benny Goodman Story (1956) with Steve Allen at Universal, playing Goodman's wife; Ransom!
 (1956) at MGM as Glenn Ford's wife; Backlash (1956), a Western at Universal with Richard Widmark; Beyond Mombasa (1957), shot in Kenya with Cornel Wilde, during which she was injured while making the film; and The Whole Truth (1958), shot in England with Stewart Granger for Romulus Pictures.